What inspired you to get involved in volunteering with Waverley Care?

 That’s a really difficult one.
 As an English teacher, I feel I should say something worthy!
 Of the classics, I think my favourite is Charles Dickens’ Great Expectations because it’s the one I found easiest to sell my students on.
 When books are written in Victorian English, it can be tough to get young people enthusiastic about it.
 But Great Expectations is such a stonking good story – the idea of a young man with dreams that don’t turn out as he anticipated has relevance to young people today.

-At the moment, I’m reading a collection of short stories by John Boyne, an Irish writer who is probably best known for writing The Boy in the Striped Pyjamas.
+At the moment, I’m reading The Absolutist by John Boyne, an Irish writer who is probably best known for writing The Boy in the Striped Pyjamas.
 He’s written some tremendous books both for adults and younger readers.

 What’s your favourite film or TV show?

 I don’t really watch a lot of TV, but hospital dramas are a bit of a guilty pleasure!
 I love going to the cinema, but it’s difficult to narrow it down to a favourite film.
-The last thing I saw was The Sense of an Ending, based on the novel by Julian Barnes, which was fantastic.
+I’m looking forward to seeing the adaptation of Ian McEwan’s novel, On Chesil Beach

 Any holiday plans for the summer?

-It’s not so much a holiday but, in October, I’ll be in Malawi volunteering for the Chesney Trust.
+It’s not so much a holiday but, over the last few years I’ve spent a lot of time in Malawi volunteering for the Chesney Trust.
 The charity was set up in 2006 to fund and build a secondary school for girls in the village of Engcongolweni.
 The Edinburgh Girls’ High School now provides education to 160 girls who wouldn’t otherwise have had the opportunity, as well as providing jobs and infrastructure that helps the whole community.
-The school has close ties with the Mary Erskine School in Edinburgh where I used to teach and I’ll be there for 10 weeks to help out.
+The school has close ties with the Mary Erskine School in Edinburgh where I used to teach.

 If you were stranded on a desert island, what three home comforts would you bring with you?